app-generator/rocket-django/README.md

 - Create a Blueprint instance
   - Go to https://dashboard.render.com/blueprints this link.
 - Click `New Blueprint Instance` button.
-- Connect your `repo` which you want to deploy.
+- Connect the `repo` that you want to deploy.
 - Fill the `Service Group Name` and click on the `Update Existing Resources` button.
 - Edit the Environment and [specify the PYTHON_VERSION](https://render.com/docs/python-version)
   - Version `3.11.5` was used for **[this deployment](https://rocket-django.onrender.com/)**